 Performance Reviews – never have two words invoked such collective dread in people’s minds.
 And yet, here we are, waiting to see if there’s anything new to say on the matter.
 So, let’s talk about it.

-You’re here because you want to know about effective performance management systems.
+You’re here because you want to know about the key elements of an effective performance management system.
 But before we get into that, let’s backtrack a little – why did we start prefixing ‘performance management’ in the first place?

 Over the years, traditional performance management systems have come under immense scrutiny owing to claims of being ineffective, time consuming, demotivating, mind-numbing, soul-crushing... you get the idea.
 The objective method of standard form processes sure made it easier for managers to see where employees stood on the performance bell curve, but it did little to address setbacks that affected employee performance.
 A system that glorifies star performers while invalidating the rest of the team is counterproductive in creating a motivated workforce.

 Performance appraisal systems are about aligning individual effort to support organizational priorities.
 It is a system and not a one-time event.
 This means that it includes a whole set of exercises like setting individual expectations tied to organizational goals, providing coaching and feedback that helps employees improve, and measuring and evaluating employee performance to inform talent decisions.